top of page

 You can find great deals for scooter from around ₽250-350 a day.
 When you arrive at the port there are lots of scooter rentals nearby or you can rent one in San Juan.
 We organised ours through our hostel which worked out well.

-If you’re not hiring a scooter you will need to hire a trike to take you to the falls, this will cost around ₽200 each way from San Juan.
+Alternatively, if you’re not hiring a scooter you will need to hire a trike to take you to the falls, this will cost around ₽200 each way from San Juan.
+Or a more comfortable option is to do the Siquijor Day Tour, meaning all of your transport is taken care of.

 You will see the building where you enter to purchase your tickets before heading down cobbled steps to the first falls.